-Roasting the rack of lamb and potatoes
+How to roast rack of lamb with potatoes

 Finally, I remove the lamb and cover with foil for at least 10 minutes before slicing into individual chops.
 If needed, I continue roasting the potatoes until they're crispy and cooked through.

 That's it!
 An easy, yet impressive meal.

 Scaling Roast Rack of Lamb-Potato Traybake up for a group of 8

 It's easy to feed a larger group.
 All you have to do for a group of 8, for example, is double the recipe.

 So, you'll need 3 pounds of potatoes and 2 lamb racks (with double the amount of the rub mixture and olive oil/herbs/salt/pepper for the potatoes).

 I'd suggest preparing 2 sheet pans, each with 1 lamb rack and half of the potatoes.

 Halfway through the roast, rotate the sheet pans, moving the top pan to the bottom rack.

 I hope you enjoy this Roast Rack of Lamb-Potato Traybake as much as we do.